lfoswald/lfoswald.github.io/_pages/about.md

 ## Most recent work

 Oswald, L. (2022).
+More than News!
+Mapping the Deliberative Potential of Political Online Ecosystems with Digital Trace Data.
+[SocArXiv](https://osf.io/preprints/socarxiv/68udg/){:target="_blank"}

+Oswald, L. (2022).
 Automating the Analysis of Online Deliberation?
 Comparing computational analyses of polarized discussions on climate change to established content analysis.
 [SocArXiv](https://doi.org/10.31235/osf.io/qmzwx){:target="_blank"}

 Lorenz-Spreen, P., Oswald, L., Lewandowsky, S., & Hertwig, R. (2021).
 Digital Media and Democracy: A Systematic Review of Causal and Correlational Evidence Worldwide.
 [SocArXiv](https://osf.io/preprints/socarxiv/p3z9v){:target="_blank"}

 [See all publications](https://lfoswald.github.io/publication/){:target="_blank"}

-### Please do reach out if you'd like to exchange ideas, explore collaborations or if you have questions!
+### Feel free to reach out if you'd like to exchange ideas, explore collaborations or if you have questions!
 Lisa